 Games even inspire students’ storytelling.
 At Quest to Learn, a seventh-grade English teacher wanted to design a game that would allow students to practice using literary elements like setting, characters, simile, and metaphor.
 She and Ehrlich worked together with a learning designer to create Story Weavers, a collaborative writing game that uses Keynote presentation software.

 “Every slide of the Keynote presentation is a different part of the story,” Ehrlich said.
 Students choose from groups of cards offering varying settings, protagonists, and other literary elements, then use them to write their own stories.
 “In a group of four kids, four stories are being written simultaneously.”

 The game has been adapted to brainstorm essays and write fiction of varying genres.
 A particularly successful variation grew out of a quest related to dystopian fiction.

 “Ultimately, kids had to write their own dystopian fiction.
 They could use the group story as a base for their own work,” Ehrlich said.
 “Initially, kids were resistant to a writing piece.
 In this context, they’ve really liked it and had fun with it.”

 Interested in learning more about how to use games in your classroom?
-The Institute of Play has resources that can help, including videos, design packs to empower educators to create their own game-like learning experiences, and game design challenges for aspiring designers.
+The Institute of Play has resources that can help, including videos and design packs to empower educators to create their own game-like learning experiences.

 Top photo/ Institute of Play: Ninth-graders discussing To Kill A Mockingbird while playing Socratic Smackdown in their English Language Arts class at the Quest to Learn school.